utdata/rwdir/docs/07-plots.md

 [ggplot2](https://ggplot2.tidyverse.org/) is the data visualization library within Hadley Wickham's [tidyverse](https://www.tidyverse.org/).
 It uses a concept called the [Grammar of Graphics](https://byrneslab.net/classes/biol607/readings/wickham_layered-grammar.pdf), the idea that you can build every graph from the same components: a data set, a coordinate system, and geoms -- the visual marks that represent data points.

+Even though the package is called `ggplot2`, the function to make graphs is just `ggplot()`.
+I will often just call everything `ggplot`.

 ### What I like/dislike about ggplot

 The ggplot system allows you to display data right in your notebook.
 It is really good at helping you find important things in your data that can inform reporting.
 It's an important tool in your R-based data journalism toolkit.